NOW OPEN | Thomson Gallery

-What happens when disease strikes a city of two million people, sickening half a million and killing more than 12,000 in just six weeks, and 20,000 in six months?
+What happens when disease strikes a city of two million people, sickening half a million and killing nearly 14,000 in just six weeks, and more than 17,500 in six months?
 What would YOU do?

 Opened February 12, 2016 | Upper level of Mütter Museum